 The Capture of Patty Hearst

-19 year-old Patty Hearst was seized on February 4, 1974 from her Berkeley, California residence that she shared with her fiancé and former teacher, Steven Weed.
-She was taken to a house in Daly City, California were she kept in a closet, which was 24 in. wide and 66 in. long, for 4½ weeks.
+19-year-old Patty Hearst was seized on February 4, 1974, from her Berkeley, California residence that she shared with her fiancé and former teacher, Steven Weed.
+She was taken to a house in Daly City, California where she was kept in a closet, which was 24 in. wide and 66 in. long, for 4½ weeks.
 While held in the closet Hearst claims to have been sexually and physically assaulted and had her life threatened unless she cooperated.
-She was moved again to a third floor studio apartment in a black neighborhood in northern San Francisco, #6-1827 Golden Gate Ave, where she was kept for another 4 weeks in a closet, 19 in. wide and 60 in. long.
+She was moved again to a third-floor studio apartment in a black neighborhood in northern San Francisco, #6-1827 Golden Gate Ave, where she was kept for another 4 weeks in a closet, 19 in. wide and 60 in. long.
 For 57 days she was held, “Blindfolded, gagged, tied up,” in small closets during which she was heavily indoctrinated with SLA political literature.
 This period of confinement and abuse at the hands of the SLA would be used as evidence of her brainwashing.
 Later doctors would claim that she suffered from Stockholm syndrome, where hostages in a survival response sympathize with the aims of their captors.

 After her capture talks for a prisoner swap broke down and instead the SLA demanded that the Hearst family distribute millions of dollars of free food to needy families and to publish their political writings.
 The demands were met by the Hearst family but Patty was not released, when the SLA said more food had to be given away Randolph Hearst, Patty’s father, demanded that in exchange for the food his daughter was to be released.
 After Randolph Hearst’s condition was given, the talks stopped.